1) Talkin’ Bout A Revolution

 10) Glory To The People, Disgrace To Dictatorship, And Peace Be Upon You!

-Muammar Abu Minyar al-Gaddafi will likely be the next despot to fall.
-He vows to “die a martyr.”
-Born 1942 in a bedouin tent and raised by a small tribe of desert Berbers, he coup d’étated his way into power at the age of 27 and has gradually turned Libya into one of the world’s most censored and brutally repressive regimes.
-The Libyans who since February 17th have been rising up across the country are facing powerful, well-armed government forces, which apparently include hired foreign mercenaries from Chad, Niger, Liberia, and the Sudan — not anyone’s idea of a dream job.
-The video that has so far made it out of the country is horrible.
+Muammar Abu Minyar al-Gaddafi was the next despot to fall.
+He vowed to “die a martyr.”
+Born 1942 in a bedouin tent and raised by a small tribe of desert Berbers, he coup d’étated his way into power at the age of 27 and gradually turned Libya into one of the world’s most censored and brutally repressive regimes.
+In February, 2011, the Libyans rose up across the country to confront powerful, well-armed government forces, which included hired foreign mercenaries from Chad, Niger, Liberia, and the Sudan — not anyone’s idea of a dream job.
+One of the first videos to make out of the country was horrible.

-Are the rebels hoping for outside help, or are they too distrustful of the US and its European allies?
-The US will be reluctant to intervene, fearing — as Hilary Clinton puts it — “a giant Somalia.”
+Were the rebels hoping for outside help, or were they too distrustful of the US and its European allies?
+The US was reluctant to intervene, fearing — as Hilary Clinton put it — “a giant Somalia.”
 Yeah but Hilary, they’ve got oil reserves, and Muammar’s not even a friend!
-So how will it all end?
-With “real democracy” presumably, whatever that is.
+So how did it all end?
+French jets, American aided, went in to ensure the Revolution succeeded.
+30,000 Libyan deaths later, elections happened, and “real democracy” was established, presumably, whatever that is.

 Final word to a baker from Cairo, a man deeply moved by his own passion and eloquence.
 And why not?